vmcilwain/vell/README.md

 ## Features
 * Blog w/ trix editor, file upload, twitter and tinyurl integration
-* Blog comments send an email notification
+* Blog comments with email notification
-* Creating messages send an email notification
+* Creating messages with email notification

 ## How to Run
 ### Development